FDRS will not consider a complaint if:

-FDR cannot consider disputes about fees and fee levels generally.
-If a consumer believes a financial service provider has applied an incorrect interest rate – in error or in breach of a contract – FDR may consider the complaint.
+FDRS may consider the complaint if it believes a scheme member has applied an incorrect fee or interest rate in error or in breach of a contract .

-No. FDR rules do not apply to a scheme member’s judgement in relation to lending or security, unless it deems them unreasonable or irresponsible.
+Generally no. FDRS rules do not apply to a scheme member’s judgement in relation to lending or security, unless it deems them unreasonable or irresponsible.
 FDRS cannot make a scheme member provide services or advice.
-However, if you think you have been given the wrong advice about a loan, FDR may be able to help you.
+However, if you think you have been given the wrong advice about a financial product or service, FDRS may be able to help you.

-Any complaint made to FDR must be about an issue or action that took place after 1 October, 2010, or from the date that a financial service provider joined FDRS, or another scheme (sometimes a provider will move schemes).
+Any complaint made to FDRS must be about an issue or action that took place after a financial service provider joined FDRS, or another scheme (sometimes a provider will move schemes).

-A consumer must bring a complaint to FDR within three months of getting either a decision notice or deadlock notice from their financial service provider.
+A consumer must bring a complaint to FDRS within three months of getting either a decision notice or deadlock notice from their financial servce provider (scheme member)

-The complaint must be made to FDR within two years from when the complaint was first raised with the financial service provider.
+The complaint must be made to FDRS within two years from when the complaint was first raised with the scheme member

-A complaint is not covered by FDR if it involves events that occurred more than 6 years before the complainant made the complaint to the member
+A complaint is not covered by FDRS if it involves events that occurred more than 6 years before the complainant made the complaint to the member

 Yes.
-This form is available to make a complaint about FDR.
-FDR is governed by an Advisory Body, and is bound by law to pass on all complaints about its service and conduct to the Advisory Body.
+This form is available to make a complaint about FDRS.
+FDRS is governed by an Advisory Body, and is bound by law to pass on all complaints about its service and conduct to the Advisory Body.
 The Advisory Body reviews all complaints, and will make contact with the consumer directly after receiving the complaint.